-If you need the Internet for a few hours, and want to save some money, it might be worth heading to Pl@neta Internet Café, where you will find rates starting at 40 hellars a minute (Vinohradska 102, Prague 3, Tel: 267 311 182).
+If you need the Internet for a few hours and want to save some money, it might be worth heading to Pl@neta Internet Café, where you will find rates starting at 40 hellers a minute (Vinohradska 102, Prague 3, Tel: 267 311 182).
 This café also offers Microsoft Word, Excel and other programs that other cafés don’t.

 - Free Internet at The British Council

 They have two terminals.
-Council is located at Narodni 10 (metro stration Narodni trida, entry around the corner from the side street).
+Council is located at Narodni 10 (metro station Narodni trida, entry around the corner from the side street).

 - Free Ad-sponsored Wi-Fi hotspots in Prague

-There are several hundred of ad-supported hotspots in city.
+There are several hundred ad-supported hotspots in the city.